The Upside of Downside Thinking book cover

 About the Book

+The Upside of Downside Thinking explores why human confidence so often leads to avoidable mistakes and introduces premortem thinking as a way to anticipate what could go wrong before it does.
 Blending psychology, human behavior, and real-world decision failures, this book offers a clear framework for identifying risks, challenging assumptions, and making better decisions in uncertain environments.

 The Framework